 This is done through a display that shows the guitar’s fretboard, divided into numbered frets and colored strings.
 The game then guides you on how to play any of several songs, by indicating how each note of the song is played.

 Later expansions and versions made the game compatible with the bass guitar and the acoustic guitar as well.

 Rock Band was developed by Harmonix, the team behind the first two games in the Guitar Hero series.
 There have been four games in the series.
 Rock Band 4 is compatible with Playstation 4 and Xbox One.

 Similar to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
 This series introduced multi-instrument functionality, and players could play on the lead or bass guitar, and drums, and sing through a USB microphone.
 For guitar players, the gameplay is almost identical to that in Guitar Hero.

 First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play the lead, bass, and rhythm guitar.
 This is done by using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, to learn to play a wide variety of rock songs.

 Guitar Hero Live is the most recent release, which is compatible with PS4, Xbox One, PS3, Xbox 360, WiiU, and through Phone apps.

 During the playing of the game, players match notes to colored fret buttons on the controller.
 This allows them to ‘strum’ the controller in time to the music, which allows them to score points.
 The more points they score, the more they keep the virtual audience excited during gameplay.

-While they aren’t a substitute to the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument, or rediscovering the love of one you’re already skilled at playing.
+While they aren’t a substitute for the actual instrument by any means, they do serve as a fun learning method that makes picking up a new instrument or rediscovering the love of the one you’re already skilled at playing.